 In this step, we will be creating a custom "values.yaml" file with overrides for our MinIO deployment.
 Copy the following yaml document into the "minio-custom-values.yaml" file.

-## Enable persistence using Persistent Volume Claims # persistence: #Specify the size for MinIO Storage size: 200Gi ## Configure resource requests and limits for your MinIO container ## resources: requests: memory: 2Gi cpu: 500m limits: memory: 4Gi cpu: 1 ## Enable and configure ingress to expose MinIO service externally ## ingress: enabled: true annotations: # Add annotation to use Rafay's built-in nginx ingress controller kubernetes.io/ingress.class: nginx # Add annotation to use cert-manager for generating and maintaining the cert for MinIO ingress cert-manager.io/cluster-issuer: "letsencrypt-http" path: / hosts: # Change the host to your domain - minio.infra.gorafay.net tls: - secretName: minio-ingress-tls hosts: - minio.infra.gorafay.net ## Change below settings if you would like to use K8S secrets for the MinIO's access and secret key ## Remove this if you are planning to use Rafay's Vault integration ## existingSecret: "" accessKey: "AKIAIOSFODNN7EXAMPLE" secretKey: "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY" ## (Optionally) If you would like to use Rafay's vault intergration to secure MinIO's access and secret key # securityContext: enabled: false ## Add pod annotations to use Rafay's vault intergation podAnnotations: rafay.dev/secretstore: vault ## replace "infra" with your configured vault role vault.secretstore.rafay.dev/role: "infra" environment: ## replace infra-apps/data/minio#data.apikey with the vault secret path to your MinIO access key MINIO_ACCESS_KEY: secretstore:vault:infra-apps/data/minio#data.apikey ## replace infra-apps/data/minio#data.apisecret with the vault secret path to your MinIO secret key MINIO_SECRET_KEY: secretstore:vault:infra-apps/data/minio#data.apisecret
+## Enable persistence using Persistent Volume Claims # persistence: #Specify the size for MinIO Storage size: 200Gi ## Configure resource requests and limits for your MinIO container ## resources: requests: memory: 2Gi cpu: 500m limits: memory: 4Gi cpu: 1 ## Enable and configure ingress to expose MinIO service externally ## ingress: enabled: true annotations: # Add annotation to use built-in nginx ingress controller kubernetes.io/ingress.class: nginx # Add annotation to use cert-manager for generating and maintaining the cert for MinIO ingress cert-manager.io/cluster-issuer: "letsencrypt-http" path: / hosts: # Change the host to your domain - minio.infra.gorafay.net tls: - secretName: minio-ingress-tls hosts: - minio.infra.gorafay.net ## Change below settings if you would like to use K8S secrets for the MinIO's access and secret key ## Remove this if you are planning to use the Vault integration ## existingSecret: "" accessKey: "AKIAIOSFODNN7EXAMPLE" secretKey: "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY" ## (Optionally) If you would like to use the vault integration to secure MinIO's access and secret key # securityContext: enabled: false ## Add pod annotations to use the vault intergation podAnnotations: rafay.dev/secretstore: vault ## replace "infra" with your configured vault role vault.secretstore.rafay.dev/role: "infra" environment: ## replace infra-apps/data/minio#data.apikey with the vault secret path to your MinIO access key MINIO_ACCESS_KEY: secretstore:vault:infra-apps/data/minio#data.apikey ## replace infra-apps/data/minio#data.apisecret with the vault secret path to your MinIO secret key MINIO_SECRET_KEY: secretstore:vault:infra-apps/data/minio#data.apisecret

 Step 3: Create MinIO Workload¶